Jordyn Woods ‘Devastated’ And ‘Completely Lost’ Following Tristan Thompson Cheating Scandal

 Jordyn Woods is currently mourning the loss of her close friendship with the Kardashian family.

 Earlier this week, the Kardashian’s world was rocked when they found out that their longtime family friend and BFF of Kylie Jenner was hooking up with Tristan Thompson at a house party.
-At first, the family didn’t believe that the scandal had actually happened but once they spoke to a few people who were at the same party, it was confirmed that Jordyn and Tristan were in fact “all over each other.”
+At first, the family didn’t believe that the scandal had actually happened, but once they spoke to a few people who were at the same party, it was confirmed that Jordyn and Tristan were in fact “all over each other.”

 According to E!
 Online, Woods is having a really tough time with what she did.
 A source close to Woods says that she is currently “living her worst nightmare,” and she is totally regretting what she did.
 Woods knows that her actions turned her world upside down and things will likely never be the same.